sudoanand/groupwat.ch/README.md

 - Step 1 : Clone the repo or [Download Zip](https://github.com/hack4mer/groupwat.ch/archive/master.zip) archive
 - Step 2: Start the websocket server by running `php -q socket_server/server.php`
+- Open the `example.html` page in your browser to see it in action

 That's it, now visit the index.html page and if all went well, you will see:
 `Socket connected!`